roeintheglasses/turup-s-gambits/Documentation/DATABASE.md

-# Database Setup Guide
+# Enhanced Database Setup Guide

 ## Overview

 This project uses Supabase as the database provider with PostgreSQL as the underlying database engine.
-The database schema is designed to support the game's core features including user management, game sessions, and replay functionality.
+The database schema has been significantly enhanced to support advanced game features including **Frenzy Mode**, comprehensive replay system, bot player management, and detailed game statistics.

 ## Prerequisites